Rilpivirine hydrochloride

 Summary

-• Rilpivirine hydrochloride (Edurant) is indicated in combination with other antiretroviral agents for the treatment of HIV-1 infection, specifically in treatment-naïve patients aged 12 and older who weigh at least 35 kg and have an HIV-1 RNA count less than or equal to 100,000 copies/mL.
-It's also used alongside VOCABRIA (cabotegravir) for short-term treatment of virologically suppressed adults.
+• Edurant (rilpivirine hydrochloride) is indicated in combination with other antiretroviral agents for the treatment of HIV-1 infection in treatment-naïve patients 12 years of age and older and weighing at least 35 kg with HIV-1 RNA less than or equal to 100,000 copies/mL; and in combination with VOCABRIA (cabotegravir), for short-term treatment of HIV-1 infection in adults who are virologically suppressed (HIV-1 RNA less than 50 copies/mL) on a stable regimen with no history of treatment failure and with no known or suspected resistance to either cabotegravir or rilpivirine.

 Product Monograph / Prescribing Information